 Although if your hole is in the bottom of the bag which may potentially see more bumps and scratches, we'd recommend going for the more robust thread if possible.

 Step 2: Duct Tape The Inside

-As mine was on the bottom of the bag I wanted to reinforce it as best I could.
+As mine was at the bottom of the bag I wanted to reinforce it as best I could.
 After tying off the thread on the inside of the bag we put down a layer of duct tape over the spots with the newly added thread.

 This should ensure that the thread is not frayed by your belongings on the inside.

 Step 3: Glue Fabric Over Weakened Area

 As the bottom of my bag was getting a bit thin, and I like to use the wheels when traveling, we glued a very durable shammy we found in the grocery store to the bottom of the bag with strong textile glue.